Shravanthi20/InDel/README.md

 Payout is either auto-credited after a short delay or optionally confirmed by the worker.

-All payouts are processed **asynchronously** via a queue-based system (e.g., Kafka or RabbitMQ).
+All payouts are processed **asynchronously** via **Apache Kafka**.
+Kafka is chosen over RabbitMQ for this use case because its log-based architecture provides durable event replay — critical for re-processing payouts after a payment gateway failure during a mass disruption event — and its persistent offset model gives a complete audit trail of every payout attempt, which is a regulatory expectation for insurance products.
+RabbitMQ's queue-deletion model makes audit replay harder to guarantee.
 This enables:

 - Batch processing of large volumes during mass disruption events
 - Automatic retry on payment failure